ziggle/BatteryDischargeQuickLookReport/Z02_Test/Readme.md

 - charge method
 - discharge rates (holding mean current)

+What would be a good breakdown?

+- 0 or 5 hours hold time
+- 4.2 V vs 4.35 V (4.35 V is the highest possible HPM10 charge voltage)
+- Discharge rate nominal and 2x nominal
+- Pure 24 hour cycles

 ## Fixturing

 My key challenge is building a fixture for testing a batch of batteries.
 The batteries are so small that I cannot use a standard fixture.
 I have some thinking to do about this.